Kalyvara/NXTheme-tutorials/anims/tuto_anims.md

 	 - `AnimationTarget` is the type of animation we choose to assign to our pane.
 This is basically here that we tell the pane to either scale up or down, translate along the x-axis or y-axis, or rotate around the z-axis clockwise/counterclockwise.
 Later on, this is where you might be interested in checking the tables to test the values associated to other types of animations.
 	 - `KeyFrames` is... self-explanatory, I guess.
 This allows us to break our animation down into properly defined key frames.
-	 - `DataType` refers to the type of our inputs in the KeyFrames field. **Just keep in mind that it should always be set as `2`** (meaning `float`).
+	 - `DataType` refers to the type of our inputs in the KeyFrames field. **Just keep in mind that it should always be set to `2`** (meaning `float`).
 Although it's not really relevant here, you can follow [this link](https://layoutdocs.themezer.net/guide/layouts/usd-sections/) if you want to know a little more.

 11. We will define our values as,
 	11.a. `AnimationTarget` = `6`